ibexa/documentation-developer/docs/guide/site_factory.md

     Enabled Site Factory may cause following performance issues:

-    - Config Resolver will look for SiteAccesses in the database
+    - [ConfigResolver](../guide/config_dynamic.md#configresolver) will look for SiteAccesses in the database
     - Site Factory matchers will be connected to the database in search for new SiteAccesses

     You can disable Site Factory to boost Config Resolver performance.